toni20k5267/definitionToSelectedWord/README.md

 ## How to use

-1. Select one English word on any webpage(except chrome://newtab or similar webpages.
+1. Select one English word on any webpage(except chrome://newtab or similar webpages).
 2. Right click the word.
 3. Choose "Define selected word".
 4. The definition should pop up!